gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 can reach up to several tens of meters.

+## Band selection

+The `PVT.iono_model` option decides the pseudorange model applied to _every_ satellite of a given system, regardless of how many bands each individual satellite is being tracked on:

+  * `Iono-Free-LC` forms the ionosphere-free linear combination of the first and second bands (GPS L1+L2 or L1+L5, Galileo E1+E5a, E1+E5b or E1+E6, BeiDou B1I+B3I, GLONASS L1+L2).
+A satellite whose second band is not available at a given epoch is excluded from the solution at that epoch, so that all satellites of the system share the same clock reference.

+  * `OFF`, `Broadcast` and `SBAS` use the first band alone, corrected with the broadcast group delay that matches the clock model of the ephemeris in use (TGD for GPS and BeiDou, $$ BGD_{E1,E5a} $$ or $$ BGD_{E1,E5b} $$ for Galileo depending on whether the F/NAV or the I/NAV clock is used), and the ionospheric delay is modeled or set to zero as selected.
+A second band present in the same observation record is ignored by the single point solution.
+When the first band is missing (for instance, a GPS L5-only or a Galileo E5a-only channel), the second band is used alone and the modeled ionospheric delay is scaled by $$ \left(f_{1}/f_{2}\right)^2 $$.

+This rule keeps all satellites of a system on a single, consistent model.
+Mixing per-satellite single-band and dual-band pseudoranges within one solution would introduce two different clock references, and would also fold the receiver's inter-band delay into the position.
+That delay is not calibrated by GNSS-SDR: in particular, two RF channels processed with input filters of different lengths differ by their group-delay difference (for instance, 29 versus 289 taps at 60 Msps amounts to about 650 m in the code measurements), so multi-band configurations should use input filters of the same length in every RF channel.
+Dual-frequency users who want the ionosphere-free combination in the single point solution must select `PVT.iono_model=Iono-Free-LC` explicitly.

 ## Broadcast

 For ionosphere correction for single-frequency GNSS users, GPS navigation data